Music (Choral or Instrumental) Licensure Program K-12

 *M.A.Ed. in Curriculum and Instruction

-- The Virginia Tech Music Education program provides Master’s students with a strong background in learning, pedagogy, and assessment in small classes.
-Contemporary educational thought and the best of education practice are provided for each level of K-12 education.
+The Virginia Tech Music Education Program provides Master’s students with a strong background in learning, pedagogy, and assessment in small classes.
+Contemporary educational thought and "best" instructional practices are provided for each level of K-12 education.

-- The SOE educational values of Equity and Access, Reflective Practice, and Learner Centeredness are modeled and developed throughout the program.
+The School of Education's values of Equity and Access, Reflective Practice, and Learner Centered Instruction are modeled and developed throughout the program.

-Students enter the program either through dual or accelerated status in the spring semester of their senior year or in the summer.
-The deadline for applications is December 1.
+Students typically enter the program either through dual enrollment or accelerated status in the spring semester of their senior year or in the summer immediately following.